SIBI-MS/Image-Processing/README.md

-Proggrammes In Image Processing
+Proggrammes In Image Processing</n>
-1 : Simulation and Display of an Image, Negative of an Image(Binary and Gray Scale).
+1 : Simulation and Display of an Image, Negative of an Image(Binary and Gray Scale).</n>
 2 : Implementation of relationships between pixels.
 3 : Implementation of Transformation of an Image.
 4 : Contrast streching of a low contrast image.
 Histogram and Histogram Equalization.